 Naples to Bari, in Italy.
-We therefore aim to create synergies and transfer best practices among the various lots that we are involved for embankments amounts to about 300,000 m3.
+We therefore aim to create synergies and transfer best practices among the various lots that we are involved for embankments amounts to about 300,000 m.

-One of these techniques is lime stabilisation of the excavated earth, currently being tested out at the Frasso Telesino-Telese lot, designated site and from the quarry to the worksite by more than 2,600 tCO of materials improving local traffic and air quality and limit inconveniences to the local communities.
+One of these techniques is lime stabilisation of the excavated earth, currently being tested out at the Frasso Telesino-Telese lot, emissions associated to the transportation by more than 2,600 tCO

-800,000 m3 of excess excavation material that cannot be reused on site.
-According to our client's "Excavated earth and rocks reuse plan", this material would be sent to external allocated sites, about 90 km raw material availability issues linked to simultaneous work processes
+800,000 m of excess excavation material that cannot be reused on site.
+According to our client's "Excavated earth and rocks reuse plan", this material would be sent to external allocated sites, about 90 km limited availability of raw materials associated to work going on at

-With lime stabilisation, we will be able to re-use about 200,000 m3 of excavation material on-site, 25% of the total, with a considerable drop from the quarry and with the transport of excavation materials to the
+With lime stabilisation, we will be able to re-use about 200,000 m of excavation material on-site, 25% of the total, with a considerable drop from the quarry and with the transport of excavation materials to the